kuzudb/kuzu-docs/docs/cypher/query-clauses/match.md

 | {_NODES: [{_ID: 0:0, _LABEL: User, name: Adam, age: 30},{_ID: 0:1, _LABEL: Us... |
 ------------------------------------------------------------------------------------
 ```
-Named path can also be assigned to recursive graph pattern.
+Named paths can also be assigned to recursive graph patterns.
 ```
 MATCH p = (a:User)-[:Follows*1..2]->(:User)-[:LivesIn]->(:City)
 WHERE a.name = 'Adam'